Peace Is the Mission: Singles

 The lead single from the album, "Lean On", a collaboration with DJ Snake and Danish singer MØ, was released on March 2, 2015.
 The track received universally positive reviews and became a massive hit, reaching the top ten in nineteen international charts and topping many others, giving Major Lazer their most internationally successful single to date.

-The second single from the album, "Powerful", featuring Ellie Goulding and Tarrus Riley was released simultaneously with the album on June 1, 2015.
-A preview of the single was revealed on April 23, 2015, whilst the whole song was unveiled on May 28, 2015.
-The song was added to BBC Radio 1's playlist on 21 June 2015.
+The second single from the album, "Powerful", featuring Ellie Goulding and Tarrus Riley was released on September 1, 2015.
+A preview of the single was revealed on April 23, whilst the whole song was unveiled on May 28.
+It was added to BBC Radio 1's playlist on 21 June.
 It reached top 10 in Australia and Poland.

-The remix of "Light It Up" featuring Nyla & Fuse ODG was released as the third single on the album in 5 November 2015 and became a top 10 hit in UK, Ireland, Belgium, Germany, Netherlands, Denmark, Finland, Norway and Sweden, therefore becoming one of the highest charting Major Lazer singles to date.
+The remix of "Light It Up" featuring Nyla & Fuse ODG was released as the third single on the album on 5 November 2015 and became a top 10 hit in UK, Ireland, Belgium, Germany, Netherlands, Denmark, Finland, Norway and Sweden, therefore becoming one of the highest charting Major Lazer singles to date.

 Promotional singles and other songs

 Four promotional singles were released; "Roll the Bass" on March 23, 2015, "Night Riders", a collaboration with Travi$ Scott, 2 Chainz, Pusha T and Mad Cobra, released on April 20, 2015, and "Too Original", a collaboration with Elliphant and Jovi Rockwell, released on May 11, 2015.
 On 2 June 2015, a lyric video was released for "Be Together", a collaboration with Wild Belle, making it the fourth promotional single.
 On 4 June 2015, a lyric video was released for "Blaze Up the Fire", a collaboration with Chronixx, making it the fifth promotional single.

 "All My Love" featuring Ariana Grande was featured on The Hunger Games: Mockingjay, Part 1 – Original Motion Picture Soundtrack prior to the remix that is featured on Peace Is the Mission.
 On April 27, 2015, Diplo revealed in an interview with Belgian radio station Studio Brussel that they have been working on a track with Belgian singer Selah Sue.
 He added that it might appear on their next album.
 Selah Sue herself confirmed this during an interview with Studio Brussels on May 4, 2015.
 In May 2015, Major Lazer revealed their fourth album would be called Music Is the Weapon.